Castles in Japan

 In the history of Ryukyu, some castles had been built in Okinawa Island.

-Because the culture is different from Japan, the type of the castle is simmilar to China.
+Because the culture is different from Japan, the type of the castle is similar to China.

-Unfortunately, the main castle was burnt down in 2019.
+Unfortunately, the main castle was burnt down by electrical leakage in 2019.